 In order to maintain this sort of flexibility and control, it is essential that you think of your environment as a Data Fabric.
 The goal is to build your organization a data management platform, where the parts of your environment, whether on-prem, off-prem, across the globe or in the closet next to your office, are connected in one giant data tapestry.

 The problem: today, customers are not in control.
 Cloud providers are in control.
 The solution: replace isolated silos with a common data management architecture.
-In order to accomplish this, you need to create a common set of ways to manage your data.
-You need to virtualize your storage and virtualize your storage systems so they form a shared pool of storage across multiple storage hardware providers and types of storage—flash, disk, etc. Then you need to virtualize your cloud environments with these same tools so they can be just an extension of your existing architecture.
+However, in order to accomplish this, you need to create a common set of ways to manage your data.
+You need to virtualize your storage and virtualize your storage systems.
+For instance, they should form a shared pool of storage across multiple storage hardware providers and types of storage—flash, disk, etc. You need to virtualize your cloud environments with these same tools so they can be just an extension of your existing architecture.

 Data Fabric Components from NetApp